kscheltema/100-days-of-code/log.md

  **Today's Progress:** Today I used map, split, join, uppercase, char and lowercase in JavaScript fCC to capitalise the first letter of each word, check if a variable is Boolean.
  **Thoughts:**  Then I tried in vain to carry on with the Python Course.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

+ ### Day 56 August 21, 2022.
+ **Today's Progress:** Today I used splice to insert an array within an array, and used a filter and Boolean to remove falsy values.
+ **Thoughts:**  I need to resume the Python Course, using a newly found guide.
+ **Link to work:** see screenshot(s) in my tweet @KobusScheltema.